commanderx16/x16-rom/dos/README.md

 * <sup>4</sup>: CMDR-DOS was architected to run on the main computer, so it shouldn't be DOS that keeps track of the time
 * <sup>5</sup>: Instead of testing the ROM, this command currently verifies that no buffers are allocated, otherwise it halts.
 This is used by unit tests to detect leaks.

-The following added filename string options are specific to CMDR-DOS:
+The following special file syntax and `OPEN` options are specific to CMDR-DOS:

 | Feature               | Syntax      | Description                                                                    |
 |-----------------------|-------------|--------------------------------------------------------------------------------|